julienadam/BasicOrmQueryableDemo/README.md

 This little project is intended for demo and learning  purposes.

-It is more or less the same code than what is available at the end of step 2 of the *Building anIQueryable provider* MSDN series, very slightly refactored.
+It is more or less the same code than what is available at the end of step 2 of the *Building an IQueryable provider* MSDN series, very slightly refactored.